GeekSoc/GUTS2014/README.md

 caffeine-fueled platform.

-With a team of five with
+With a team of five of

 incredible hunger, it is

-nearly a miracle that we avoided
+nearly a miracle that we dodged

-sleep, and (in)sanity.
+sleep, starvation and (in)sanity.

 :-)